homan-uppu/writing/2-Essays/Fear equality.md

 ...

 Asymmetry is a function of complexity.
-The greater the complexity of a game, the more asymmetric the game is.
+The greater the complexity of a game, the greater the asymmetry within the game and for the outcomes of the game.

 The complexity of the games we play is a function of leverage.
-The greater leverage that exists in the world, pushes us to play more complex games.
+The greater leverage that exists in the world, the more complex the games we play become.

-Leverage that exists in the world is a function of human progress.
-Every advancement we make in any domain pushes us towards a more fair and leveraged world.
+Leverage is a function of human progress.
+Every positive advancement pushes us towards a more fair and leveraged world.

 ...

 [[I'd appreciate your feedback]] on this essay.

 ---

 [^1] *Note: You may say that modeling our endeavors as games is reductive.
-I agree that it is, but I believe it's still directionally correct - that the lessons we extrapolate from smaller games apply to the more complex games each of us plays to get what we want.*
+I agree that it is, but I believe it's still directionally correct - that the lessons we extrapolate from smaller games apply to the more complex games each of us plays to get what we want.
+In future essays I plan to dive deeper into the nuances of the games we play, and specifically into the nature of our minds - which is what dictates why we want what we want and how we go about getting it.*

 [^2] *note: there are many ways to measure game complexity, and it's an active space of research.
 I've tried to provide a simpler definition to work with for now which I believe to be accurate enough for the sake of our discussion, and that any better measure of complexity shouldn't change the conclusions we derive from this.*